OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-specification.md

 _Cilk_scope { Statement* }

 Statements within _Cilk_scope are executed as usual.
-There is an implicit _Cilk_sync at the end of the statements included within _Cilk_scope.
+There is an implicit _Cilk_sync at the end of the statements included within the _Cilk_scope construct.

 ## Semantics